The-Fellowship-of-the-Five/The-Fellowship-of-the-Code-2026/README.md

 Adapt to your project...

 We are 5 hobbits on our great journey from the Shire to Mordor.
 Along the way, we need a system to support our planning, decisions and survival.
 The Fellowship of the Five is a evolving digital tool we build together.
-It is not perfect, it is not finished - it evolves as we travel.
+It is not perfect, it is not finished - it develops as we travel.

 Who we are: The Fellowship of the Five - a group of 5 hobbits (students) working together.
-What we build: PLACEHOLDER
+What we build: An App that tracks our Inventory, gives us critial location information and lets us note down our tasks.
-Why we build it: PLACEHOLDER
+Why we build it: To improve current and future adventuring situation, help clear misunderstandings and improve survivability.
 Rules of our Journey
 All artifacts live in this GitHub repo.
 Gandalf (the AI) is our companion: we may ask him for help, but we always reflect on our decisions in The Red Book.